MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rdn1edge/user-guide.rst

 Repo tool setup
 ---------------

-The software stack for RD-N1-Edge is available in multiple git repositories.
-In order to simplify downloading the software stack for RD-N1-Edge platform, `repo tool <https://source.android.com/setup/develop/repo>`_ can be used.
+The software stack for RD-N1-Edge and RD-N1-Edge-Dual is available in multiple git repositories.
+In order to simplify downloading the software stack, `repo tool <https://source.android.com/setup/develop/repo>`_ can be used.
 This section explains how to setup git and repo tool.

 - Install Git by using the following command